ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 #### Steps for Creating New Battle Subscripts
 Creating new battle subscripts which handle different combinations of two or more 1- or 2-stage stat changes is achievable by mirroring battle subscripts for existing effects such as [Calm Mind](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0151_CalmMind.s), [Dragon Dance](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0152_DragonDance.s) and [Curse (non-Ghost)](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0096_CurseNormal.s).

-The following are the summarized steps for creating new battle subscripts:
+The following are the summarised steps for creating new battle subscripts:
 1. Unpack the battle subscript NARC from your project's DSPRE_contents folder.
 2. Make a copy of file `0000`, and rename it to the next available file ID number (for example `0297` for HeartGold/SoulSilver/Platinum or `0293` for Diamond/Pearl if this is the first new battle subscript).
 3. Open the new file in a hex editor and delete the contents.
-4. ~~Draw the owl, again~~ Make your new battle subscript!
+4. Make your new battle subscript!
 Reference the [Battle Subscripts](#battle-subscripts-1) and [Example Case Studies](#example-case-studies) sections.
 5. Save the file (delete or move any automatically created backup files if necessary).
 6. Repack the battle subscript NARC to your project's DSPRE_contents folder (for HeartGold/SoulSilver, remove the `.narc` suffix if necessary).
 7. Take the number of the new battle subscript file, convert it to hex in little-endian format (e.g. battle subscript file `0297` is `29 01` in hex little-endian).